SkyworkAI/Skywork-Reward/README.md

 We provide example usage of the Skywork reward model series below.
 Please note that:

-1. We removed the BOS token from the chat templates of the two models to prevent it being added twice during `apply_chat_template` and tokenization.
+1. We removed the BOS token from the chat templates of the two models to prevent it being added twice during `apply_chat_template` and tokenization. **Therefore, please do not rely on `apply_chat_template` to add the BOS token.**
 2. To enable optimal performance for the 27B reward model, ensure that you have enabled either the `flash_attention_2` or `eager` implementation.
 The default `spda` implementation may result in bugs that could significantly degrade the model's performance for this particular model.

 Below is an example of obtaining the reward scores of two conversations.